britanyflores/codepath_homework/README.md

 Description: execute the wget command inside the honeypot-3 VM to install the Drupot software to collect data about an attack

 <img src="honeypot-3.gif">

+## Notes

+My biggest challenge was not getting many attacks